 Also note that the use of Poseidon in Orchard is very conservative.
 First, the sponge mode limits an adversary to only being able to influence part of the Poseidon permutation input, and we use it only to construct a PRF (PRF^{nfOrchard} as described in § 5.4.2 'Pseudo Random Functions' on p.
-78).
-Half of the sponge input is a random key nk, known only to holders of a full viewing key, and the remaining half ρ is also chosen randomly by the note creator (both are derived using PRF^{expand}, from sk and rseed respectively).
-Then the PRF is used to enhance the security of a discrete-log-based nullifier construction (described in §? ??' on p. ??) against a potential discrete-log-breaking adversary.
+80).
+Half of the sponge input is a random key nk, known only to holders of a full viewing key, and the remaining half ρ comes from a previous nullifier which is effectively a random x-coordinate on the Pallas curve.
+Then the PRF is used to enhance the security of a discrete-logarithm-based nullifier construction (described in [Zcash-Orchard, Section 3.5 Nullifiers]) against a potential discrete-log-breaking adversary.
 Given the weak assumption that the PoseidonHash sponge produces output that preserves sufficient entropy from the inputs nk and ρ , this nullifier construction would still be secure under a decisional Diffie-Hellman assumption on the Pallas curve, even if the Poseidon-based PRF were distinguishable from an ideal PRF.

-The recommended number of partial rounds for these parameters in the Poseidon paper is 57, but we prefer an even number of partial rounds for circuit efficiency.
+The recommended number of partial rounds for these parameters in the Poseidon paper is 57, but we prefer an even number of partial rounds to simplify the circuit implementation.